-Thus, gamification is not only used in creating new games but modifying the already existing processes that help you achieve high customer satisfaction and better ROI.
+Thus, gamification is not only used in creating new games but also to improve the existing processes that help you achieve high customer satisfaction and better ROI.

 You can use social media platforms as an effective engagement tool.

-Furthermore, social media are a great platform to host various giveaways, organize contests, and provide customer support.
-Today, customers take to social media to share their grievances.
+Furthermore, social media is a great platform to host various giveaways, organize contests, and provide customer support.
+Today, customers also take to social media to share their grievances.

-If you are active on Facebook, but your primary audience is on Twitter, you can have a hard time engaging with them.
-Keep a check on where your customers are mentioning you the most.
+If you are active on Facebook, but your primary audience is on Twitter, you can have a hard time engaging customers.
+Keep an eye on the platforms your customers are mentioning you the most.

-Using websites for improving customer engagement is not a new phenomenon.
+Using websites for improving the customer engagement process is not a new phenomenon.

 However, with an extensive increase in smartphones, using apps can give certain additional benefits that can help retain and engage customers.

-Your app can act as a loyalty card, a point system that sits on a user’s phone.
-To further improve the reach, you can incentivize referrals to new users.
+Your app can act as a loyalty card with a points system that sits on a user’s phone.
+To further improve your reach, you can incentivize new app users for any referrals.

-Many apps support push notifications, which are a great way of interacting with customers and grabbing their attention even while not using the app.
+The mobile app of your brand should support push notifications, because they’re great for interacting with customers and grabbing their attention, even when customers are not using the app.

-However, you need to be careful while using them.
+However, you need to be careful while using push notifications.

-Another excellent customer engagement strategy is to use personalization to entice users to buy your product.
+Another excellent customer engagement strategy is to use personalization to entice users into buying your product.

 Despite its proven benefits, not many companies are taking advantage of personalization.

-With intelligent use of personalized data, companies can create relevant and unique experiences to gain customers’ attention.
-This will help you gain their loyalty in the long run.
+With intelligent use of personalized data, companies can create relevant and unique customer experiences to gain their attention.
+This will help you improve brand loyalty in the long run.

-People see tens of advertisements daily.
-To stand out among others, you ought to offer something that surprises them, and what better way than personalization.
+People see dozens of advertisements daily.
+To stand out among others, you ought to offer something that surprises them, and personalization is the way to go.

-In fact, the Kelton Global survey revealed that 40% of users had spent more because of the personalized shopping experience.
+In fact, the Kelton Global survey revealed that 40% of users had spent more because of personalized shopping experiences.